 NuGet Configuration Settings

 There are a bunch of NuGet configuration values which can be set via the nuget.config file.
-Below is the summary of the NuGet config keys and their usage.
+Below is the summary of the NuGet config keys and their usage, note the keys are case sensitive.

 Allows you to install the NuGet packages in the specified folder, instead of the default "$(Solutiondir)\Packages" folder.